 Memorable Manitobans: John Edward Hudson (1917-2003)

 In recognition of his meritorious community service, he received a Manitoba Centennial Medal from the Manitoba Historical Society (1970) and a Manitoba Good Citizenship Award (1978).
-In 2001, he was made a Member of the Order of Canada and, that same year, he received the Queen Elizabeth II Golden Jubilee Medal.
+He was inducted into the Order of Canada (2001) and received the Queen Elizabeth II Golden Jubilee Medal (2002).